roiSela/Musical_Bracelet_With_Arduino/README.md

 one named arduino files for the 2 arduino's, transmiter and reciver. (and mpu6050 library which is external lib for the accelemtor)

-and one for the webstie & server.
+and one named website for the webstie & server, written in react and nodejs.